callmezatiel/zarch/README.md

 ## Here is how to make the script works

-* Copy HT-WPS-Breaker.zip to Desktop .
+* Copy zarch.zip to Desktop .
 * Open The Terminal .
 * Type the following commands :